 A whistleblower, who is a former contractor at the tech firm, told The Guardian that there are several instances of recordings, featuring private conversations.
-What is even more threatening is that these recordings may be accompanied by user data, including contact details, location, and app data.
+Adding to the concern is that these recordings could be accompanied by user data, such as contact details, location, and app data.

 Apple has responded to these claims, but it does not explicitly say that it has engaged humans to listen to the recorded conversations.
 In a statement to The Guardian, the tech giant admits that only 1% of the recordings are monitored to help the company improve Siri and dictation.
 It further stressed it does not store data with names or Apple ID details, which could easily recognize a person.

-Even with this explanation, many are still wondering how Apple allowed third-parties to access consumer data.
+Despite this explanation, questions remain about how Apple allows third-party contractors to access user data.
 Considering there are about a half a billion Siri enabled devices in use, 1 percent isn’t a small number.

 Ironically, Apple has repeatedly taken a dig at the Android OS over privacy, and it is ostensibly doing the same with its virtual assistant Siri.
 Additionally, the company has repeatedly stated that its business model differs from that of tech companies that rely on consumer data to thrive.